Brad Skillman, EdD

 bskillman@em.fsu.edu

 Brad Skillman is Deputy Director of the Emergency Management and Homeland Security Program at Florida State University.
-He has a bachelor’s degree in Political Science from Eckerd College and a master’s degree in International Affairs from Florida State University.
-He is involved in the teaching of the Introduction to Terrorism, Public Health, and Homeland Security courses.
-Mr. Skillman’s research interests are focused around the nexus between conflicts, terrorism, and peace.
-He has presented papers on subjects including Social Media and Terrorism and Nihilistic Terrorism at international conferences in Romania and the United Kingdom.
+He has a bachelor’s degree in political science from Eckerd College, a master’s degree in international affairs from Florida State University, and a doctorate in education from Florida State University.
+He is involved in teaching Terrorism, Public Health, and Homeland Security courses.
+Dr. Skillman’s research interests are focused on the nexus between conflicts, terrorism, and peace.

-Brad Skillman's interest include using new and creative tools to further student exploration of course materials beyond lectures and simple discussion.
-These include round-tables for creating peace in Syria, debates structured around contentious course topics, and role-playing exercises to experience counter terrorism in real-time.
+Dr. Skillman’s teaching philosophy revolves around using new and creative tools to further student exploration of course materials beyond lectures and simple discussion.
+These include roundtables for creating peace in conflict zones like Syria and Yemen, debates structured around contentious course topics, and role-playing exercises to experience counter terrorism in real-time.
 The push to engage classes in new and creative ways helps to improve the experience for both students and instructors.
 Students are encouraged to think openly and be challenged by their peers.

 Interests